 Pathology analysis and sophisticated imaging methods have become increasingly important as the emphasis on translational research has grown.
 These methodologies also are critical for studies using animal models.
-Among the services provided by the Pathology and Imaging Core are advanced histology, light and electron microscopy, confocal microscopy, image analysis, and quantitative morphometry of tissue sections and cultured cells.
+Among the services provided by the Pathology and Imaging Core are advanced histology, light and electron microscopy, confocal microscopy, live cell imaging, image analysis, and quantitative morphometry of tissue sections and cultured cells.
 It can also assist with FACScan analysis.

 Samples (tissue or cell cultures) will be fixed by the investigator’s laboratory personnel.
 Technical staff is available to help embed samples in either paraffin, glycol methacrylate, Epon, OCT or gelatin, cut sections, and mount them on slides.
 Routine histochemical staining, as well as some special stains are also available to assess the morphological quality of the sections.